Contact Seiwakai Karate Silicon Valley

 2025 JKF Gojukai Taikai from the stadium upper level seats

-There was a special Seiwakai Enkai arranged for the evening by Fujiwara Seiichi in the at Izakaya Mimasu-Mitsukura at Shin Tohoku building near the train station in the evening of which many attended.
-Unfortunately Fujiwara Sensei was exhausted from the events of the past two weeks and saved his energy for the final day of the event of which he is one of the primary organizers.
+A special Seiwakai Enkai was arranged for the evening by Fujiwara Seiichi at an Izakaya near the train station.
+Many attended to celebrate, though Fujiwara Sensei himself was understandably exhausted from the heavy organizational demands of the past two weeks and chose to rest and save his energy for the final day.

 JKF Gojukai Mens over 50 Rankings at the 51st Taikai in Sendai Japan 2025